 In public schools, sexual health education standards vary widely depending on the state you live in.
 Regardless of ability, many people simply do not receive the sexual health education they need in school.
 Through social immersion, however, most people reach adulthood having gleaned the important facts.
 People with IDD do not have that same social immersion.
 Peers may see them as being “different” and as a result, friendships are difficult and often unbalanced for people with IDD.
 Most grow up feeling extremely isolated from their peers.

-As educators, it is our duty to keep the conversation going and do everything we can to help keep students safe.
+As a society, it is our duty to keep the conversation going and do everything we can to help keep individuals with IDD safe.

 The only way to face this problem is head on, and Oak Hill’s focus is on educating and empowering as many people as possible, providing the skills and tools they need to protect themselves and take charge of their bodies.

 Please help us raise awareness!
 Use the #SevenTimes hashtag in social media posts and talk about this important issue.
-We are all responsible for protecting the safety and rights of our students.
+We are all responsible for protecting the safety and rights of all the people with serve.